-Before buying a car, particularly a second-hand car, you should do your best to find out everything you can about the vehicle.
+Before buying a car, particularly a second-hand car, you should do your best to find out everything you can about the vehicle - a great place to start is by entering your registration plate in our free car check tool.
 Whether you are buying from a dealer or a private seller, they may not be very forthcoming with all the information you need, especially if it is regarding issues that could devalue the car.
 Asking questions could make you more aware of what you could be buying, including any faults, to put you in a better position to achieve the best deal possible.

 Preparing yourself with the relevant industry information and the right questions to ask will boost your confidence when you’re trying to strike a deal with the seller.
 It will also put you in a better position to negotiate and reach the best price possible.